Maintenance of Certification (MOC) for Sleep Medicine Physicians

 The American Academy of Sleep Medicine (AASM) provides resources to equip board-certified sleep medicine physicians to meet their ABMS MOC requirements.

-The 2024 sleep medicine MOC exam is Thursday, Oct.
-10. To help you prepare for the exam, important information is provided below, including an exam overview and links to exam study tools.
+The 2026 sleep medicine MOC exam is Tuesday, Nov.
+10, 2026.
+To help you prepare for the exam, important information is provided below, including an exam overview and links to exam study tools.
+The 2027 sleep medicine MOC exam is scheduled for Nov.
+17, 2027.

 The American Academy of Sleep Medicine (AASM) on-demand maintenance of certification (MOC) program is a recertification solution that meets the requirements of leading medical boards and is tailored to the needs of sleep medicine physicians.
 Earn continuing medical education (CME) credits while working toward your MOC requirements.
 Earn free MOC points with these Self-Assessment Exams, which give you the freedom to learn where and when you choose.
 Each exam contains multiple-choice, case-based questions written by board-certified sleep medicine physicians.